jd2476/WhatsApp-Chat-HTML-Converter/README.md

 This Python script is designed to transform a WhatsApp chat log, including associated media files, into an interactive HTML document.
 It provides an easy-to-navigate format for viewing chat histories, complete with embedded media like images, audio, and videos.

 ## Features
-Chat Conversion: Converts a WhatsApp chat log file (_chat.txt) into a formatted HTML document.
+Chat Conversion: Converts Android or iOS exported WhatsApp chat log file (_chat.txt) into a formatted HTML document.<br/>
 Media Embedding: Embeds images, audio, and video files directly into the chat flow, allowing for inline viewing and playback.
-Interactive Summary Creation: Users can select specific messages using checkboxes and generate a summary HTML document containing only the chosen messages.
+Or let you download a non-viewable attachement such doc,pdf etc.<br/>
-Versioned Output: The script generates HTML files with incremental version numbers to keep track of multiple conversions.
+Versioned Output: The script generates HTML files with incremental version numbers to keep track of multiple conversions.<br/>

 ## Usage